 - 1/1 Philosophy + “Soft Thought” (ala Nats 2018)

 - 1 Modern World (interesting current events and/or topics that are important to the current state of human affairs)

 - 1 Other Academic (either interesting mixed academic or topics that don't fit in well above)

 Tossups will be split roughly 40/60 between more challenging answerlines and ones that would be well-converted at ACF Regionals, respectively.
 Please note, though, that this does not mean that the "conceit" of the easier answers will necessarily be similar to those found at ACF Fall - we firmly believe that Chicago Open is the best place to push the boundaries of the academic canon.
 To keep difficulty in line, this set will aim to roughly replicate the bonus difficulty of the 2014, 2015, and 2019 editions of Chicago Open.
 In addition, there will be greater attempts to smooth out both tossup and bonus difficulty within and across categories more than previous COs, to maintain a more coherent set "feel" and player experience.
-We have written approximately 100 questions thus far and intend to continue adhering to this goal.

 The distribution outlined above is highly specific in order to ensure that a wide range of subject matter is covered.
 Nonetheless, we're choosing not to experiment too much - a little less religion/myth, a little more Geo/MW/OAc, and some dedicated space for applied math, data science, and engineering questions.
 We mean to incorporate a lot of the best trends in modern writing and highlight topics that people have enjoyed hearing in many successful recent hard tournaments without sacrificing much.